thebkht/capstone-robot-api/README.md

    ```

 You can confirm it started successfully with `systemctl status capstone-robot-api.service` and inspect logs via `journalctl -u capstone-robot-api.service`.

+After deploying code changes, redeploy the updated files, rerun `./scripts/setup.sh` if you added new dependencies, and then restart the service with `sudo systemctl restart capstone-robot-api.service`.

 ### Testing